Suboxone Treatment Discover Medication Assisted Treatment

 Mouth Numbness

-Some individuals may experience a numbing or tingling sensation in the mouth.
+Some individuals may notice a numb or tingling feeling in the mouth while taking Suboxone.

 icon depicting drowsiness the side effects of addiction